Animal ban for man who had sex with dogs

 A man who was caught having sex with his own dogs has been banned from keeping animals, the RSPCA has said.

-Robert Gwynn, 60, from Caerphilly, was seen abusing Bedlington terriers Taff and Ben, and taken to court using DNA evidence.
+Robert Gwynn, 60, from Caerphilly county, was seen abusing Bedlington terriers Taff and Ben, and taken to court using DNA evidence.

 He admitted the offences when he appeared at Newport Crown Court, the animal charity said.